neurite/debian-setup/docs/0305-cleanup.md

 If you want newer versions of NVIDIA software, you may want to upgrade the kernel, as NVIDIA installs into the kernel tree.
 But double-check NVIDIA does have the compatible versions for the upgraded kernel.

 1. `sudo apt-get update`
-2. `sudo apt-get -t bullseye-backport upgrade`
+2. `sudo apt-get -t bullseye-backports upgrade`

 Or, more aggressively, do `dist-upgrade` which replaces old dependencies with new ones.

 1. `sudo apt-get update`
-2. `sudo apt-get -t bullseye-backport dist-upgrade`
+2. `sudo apt-get -t bullseye-backports dist-upgrade`

 ### Tune SSD (optional)